 Growing up in Austin, we recognize that our hometown has been a music mecca for decades.
 And, we love that!
 Music and musicians have been instrumental as a driving creative force in building Austin’s character and culture as we know it today.

 However, with the growing popularity of our city comes a higher cost of living that’s shutting out these artists.
 That’s where Sonic Guild comes in, an organization of music patrons.

 Recognizing the vulnerability of the creative soul of our community, Black Fret has stepped up.
 Building a new institution capable of supporting sustained artistic, cultural, and economic growth for our cities and the artists who call our cities home.
 Ever-evolving, a new chapter is now operating in Seattle as well.

 Black Fret, a 501.C3 non-profit, believes music is an art and is worthy of support.
 It’s built on the same models supporting local opera, symphony, ballet, and theater.
 As a member, you enjoy access with a guest to over 20 intimate musical performances a year.
 Enjoy shows at house concerts, music venues, and other exceptional locations around Austin.

 You participate in sharing, nominating, and dancing to the bands you love.
 At the end of each year, all the members vote for their favorites to determine the allocation of grant dollars.
 Then, we all gather with the musicians to celebrate the awarding of those grant dollars at our annual awards show.

-Since its 2013 inception in Austin, Texas, Black Fret members have funded over $2,100,00 in grants to exceptional Austin bands and over 350 individual musicians.
+Since its 2013 inception in Austin, Texas, Sonic Guild members have funded over $2,100,00 in grants to exceptional Austin bands and over 350 individual musicians.
 Among their numerous business expenses, these grant dollars help artists pay for studio time, buy and repair instruments, music recordings, and touring.

 Vital Support for Starving Artists